17 managers who joined rival clubs: Benitez, Clough, Mourinho, Redknapp

 Graham was sacked by Arsenal in 1994 after it was revealed he had taken a bung, and after two years in charge of Leeds United, he controversially joined Tottenham.

-The Scot may not have been the most popular figure at White Hart Lane, but he did deliver silverware in the form of the 1999 League Cup – one of only two trophies Spurs have won in the last two decades.
+The Scot may not have been the most popular figure at White Hart Lane, but he did deliver silverware in the form of the 1999 League Cup – one of only two trophies Spurs have won in the last 25 years.

 Jose Mourinho and Ronaldo at Barcelona, 1997. pic.twitter.com/hfNVrkldhT